 “Who said Hong Kong is too small?
 In size perhaps but not in its soul and personality.
 Every corner in this city giving you full of surprises, if not every hour but at least every day….” ― Baris Gencel

-I’ve been fortunate to visit many cities and towns.
-Some of my favourite are Wanaka and Queenstown in New Zealand, Haarlem, Vancouver, and of course, my adopted hometowns of Brisbane and London.
-Each of these places, I happily concede, have certain tangible and intangible strengths that vibrant, crowded, and busy Hong Kong either lacks or can improve on.
+Some of my favourite cities and towns are Wanaka and Queenstown in New Zealand, Haarlem in the Netherlands, Vancouver in Canada, and my adopted hometowns of Brisbane and London.
+Each of these places are distinct, with tangible and intangible aspects that vibrant, crowded, and busy Hong Kong can learn from.
 Yet I’d like to overturn a common stereotype: for all its materialism and obsession with property, prestige, and professional advancement, its cultural philistinism compared to its financial rivals of New York and London, or even its relatively low number of creative societies like writers’ clubs or drama collectives, Hong Kong is far from a barren rock for creative-minded people.

-In fact, for a confessional hack like myself, it has been the best place to cover my subject of interest, and therefore the ideal city to live and work.
+In fact, for a self-described religion journalist, it has been the best place to cover my subject of interest, and therefore an ideal city to work.

 We certainly have some very influential, locally-based Buddhist leaders here, both monastic and lay.
 I cover them from time to time.
 But many other cities can boast of something similar.